GenieFramework/Genie.jl/docs/guides/Step by step app development with Genie.md

 genie> edit("db/migrations/20180312172359808_create_table_chirps.jl")
 ```

 You will see that the file already comes pre-filled with some sensible defaults.
 The migrations API exposes a readable DSL for creating and altering databases tables.
-???
-.
-But for sure, our chirps need to have a content, some text.
-And a timestamp -- because we'll want to show them in a timeline.
+It provides functionality to define/alter/drop tables, columns and indexes.
+Our migration includes a bit of code to start us in the right direction -- we just need to add the individual column definitions.
+For sure, our chirps need to have a content, as text.
+And a timestamp -- because we'll want to show them in a timeline, so we'll want to sort by creation date.
 Make sure the `up()` function looks like this then save the file:
 ```julia
 function up()
   create_table(:chirps) do